SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Related Work

 \subsection{Manipulation}

 Our framework can be adopted to improve the performance of a range of manipulation tasks.
 We review the related work in these domains. \emph{1) Peg-insertion.} ~Peg insertion is a classic robotic assembly task with rich literature~\cite{luo2019reinforcement,lee2019making,shao2020learning}.
-For a broad review of peg-insertion, we refer to~\cite{xu2019compare}. \emph{2) Spatula Flipping.} ~\citet{6943031} used the tactile sensor to train the robot learning to perform a scraping task with a spatula. ~\citet{7358120} studied the dynamic object manipulation by a spatula.
-They clarified the conditions for achieving dynamic movements and presented a unified algorithm for generating a variety of movements. \emph{3) Needle Threading.} \citet{silverio2021laser} relied on a high-resolution laser scanner to perceive the thread and needle. \citet{7353947} used a high-speed camera to monitor the process and provide high-speed visual feedback.~\citet{9354902} proposed a deep imitation learning algorithm for the needle threading task.
+For a broad review of peg-insertion, we refer to~\cite{xu2019compare}. \emph{2) Spatula-Flipping.} ~\citet{6943031} used the tactile sensor to train the robot learning to perform a scraping task with a spatula. ~\citet{7358120} studied the dynamic object manipulation by a spatula.
+They clarified the conditions for achieving dynamic movements and presented a unified algorithm for generating a variety of movements. \emph{3) Needle-Threading.} The needle threading task requires the robots to adapt action according to the thread deformation. \citet{silverio2021laser} relied on a high-resolution laser scanner to perceive the thread and needle. \citet{7353947} used a high-speed camera to monitor the process and provide high-speed visual feedback.~\citet{9354902} proposed a deep imitation learning algorithm for the needle threading task.
 Unlike approaches above, we develop a sensing-aware model-based reinforcement learning approach to learn these skills.